One Foot (Walk the Moon song): Composition and lyrics

 The song tells "a story of exploring uncharted territory, and the test of trust on a relationship in uncertain circumstances", with lyrics such as “I'm your king of nothing at all/ And you're my queen of nothing at all/ Well, out here in the dust if you don't have trust/ Ain't nothing left of us, this is the exodus/ They're just testing us, they can’t flex with us."
 The chorus consists of a repeated call-to-action: "Oh, one foot in front of the other."
 The song's lyrics also urge listeners to "take things one step at a time" while pointing a finger at the United States, with the band calling it "the so-called Land of the Free" in the final refrain of the chorus.

 Petricca described it as "the soundtrack of [the band's] journey th[e] past year, moving forward even when the path is uncertain".
 He also noted that the song sums up the theme of What If Nothing about "[s]taring out into the unknown, being faced with uncertainty and what could be certain failure, but deciding to move forward and take that first step anyway".
 Time's Raisa Bruner wrote that while the song is "bright on the surface, [it] is underlaid by a darker lyrical honesty".

 Critical reception

-Raisa Bruner of Time magazine said that "One Foot" is "an upbeat rock singalong" that "has the same tendency towards instantaneous catchiness".
+"One Foot" received generally positive reviews.
+Raisa Bruner of Time magazine described the song as "an upbeat rock singalong" that "has the same tendency towards instantaneous catchiness".
 Allison Stubblebine, writing for Billboard magazine, called it "the perfect distillation of the band's signature foot-stomping sound".
 Writing for Stereogum, Chris DeVille called "One Foot" a "[r]equisite '80s throwback" that "boasts some of those iridescent melodic squeals that have become a pop staple post-Purpose".
 Allan Raible of ABC News was critical towards the song, labeling it as "a painfully forced anthem".